Caylytical01/aisd-jse-07-objects-1/README.md

 console.log("Occupation:", person.occupation); // Expected output: "Occupation: Software Developer"
 ```

-- [ ] Run your JavaScript file to see the output.
+- [ ] Run your JavaScript file in the terminal with the command `node index.js` to see the output.

 **Expected Output:**
 ```